 • Equivalent Isotropically Radiated Power (EIRP)

-• RF and physical line of sight and Fresnel zone clearance
+1.3 Identify RF signal characteristics as they relate to antennas. • RF and physical line of sight and Fresnel zone clearance

 • Beamwidths